dm-p/powerbi-visuals-html-content/README.md

 I'm intending to publish this to the Power BI Marketplace shortly, once I've done the necessary work required to list it and will update with details when available.

+There's a worked example of how to approach this visual if you haven't used the previous on on the [Usage](./doc/usage.md) page.

 ### Are there Still Limitations to What I Can Do with HTML in this Visual?

 Yes.